When I Use Start-Run, Why Does a Window Just Flash and Disappear?

 Click on OK.
 You should see a window come up and disappear quickly — in a flash — and not much else.

 Now, run the Windows Command Prompt.
-You can once again use Windows key + R, and enter “CMD” followed by clicking OK, or you can locate the Windows Command prompt in the Start menu.
+You can once again use Windows Key key + R, and enter “CMD” followed by clicking OK, or you can locate the Windows Command prompt in the Start menu.
+These days I’m partial to right-clicking the Start menu and clicking on terminal.

 The Windows Command Prompt

-The Windows Command Prompt is a character-mode interface that you can work in.
+The Windows Command Prompt is a character-mode interface you can work in.

-Now, in the command prompt, type “SFC” followed by Enter.
+Now, click in the command prompt, type “SFC” followed by Enter.

 SFC in a Command Prompt

 You can see that SFC has run, printed a message, and exited.
-When run from Start-Run, this message was lost, as the Command Prompt was automatically opened and quickly closed when SFC finished.
+We lost this message when we ran SFC from Start-Run as the Command Prompt was opened and quickly closed when SFC finished.
 By starting your own Command Prompt, you control when the window closes.

 The most common cause of a quick flash after typing a command into Start-Run is that: